agarsev/quevedo/NOTES.md

 # TODO

+- IMPORTANT: sort obj.names file, otherwise datasets not portable (at all, see item below about prepare)
+- Rename tagger to "web" (simpler)
 - Move experiment configuration to info.yaml.
 Review and remake "create" and dataset.py
 - Use latest weight to restart training if weights directory exists.
 - Create `run` command that runs all commands for an experiment
 - When moving a dataset, `prepare` has to be called too before testing (so rearchitecture that, and don't call it `pre_train`).
-Also be careful about order of `obj.names` file. probably should sort tags beforehand to be deterministic.
 - Ship different yolo config files and allow user to select for each experiment (either in config or in prepare or something)
 - Tagger Undo/Redo (use reducer for state in webapp?)